-Graduate permit holders can park on the Drillfield or in any unrestricted F/S space after 5 p.m., Monday through Friday.
-Commuter permit holders can park on the Drillfield after 8 p.m., Monday - Friday, or can park in any unrestricted F/S space after 5 p.m.
+Undergraduate students able to park along Drillfield after 5 p.m. with an Evening Only Permit.
+Graduate students may park long the Drillfield after 5 p.m.
+Commuter permit holders may park on the Drillfield after 5 p.m., Monday - Friday, or can park in any unrestricted F/S space across campus after 5 p.m.

 Faculty/Staff Parking Questions

 The university is offering a range of parking options that meet the unique needs of employees and students.
 This includes the sale of annual, semester, and daily parking permits, an affordable remote lot option, metered parking, and some planned changes and new technologies that will enhance the university’s flexible parking offerings, including hourly and daily parking.
 Recognizing permit needs may change, the university continues to offer a prorated permit refund schedule.

 Click here to learn about permit options and here (page 5) to learn about the permit refund policy.
 All types of permits may be purchased online, including Daily permits, or in-person.
 Multiple daily permits may be purchased at once in-person.
 Parking meters on campus are also an option.

 Click here for a Blacksburg campus Parking Map which highlights parking lot and meter locations.